 Prior to this offering, there has been no public market for our Class A common stock, and an active trading market may not develop or be sustained upon the completion of this offering.
 If an active market does not develop or is not maintained, the market price of our Class A common stock may decline and you may not be able to sell your shares.
-The initial public offering price of the Class A common stock offered hereby was determined through our negotiations with the underwriters and may not be indicative of the market price of the Class A common stock after this offering.
-The market price of our Class A common stock after this offering will be subject to significant fluctuations in response to, among other factors, variations in our operating results and market conditions specific to our business.
+The initial public offering price of the Class A common stock offered hereby was determined through our negotiations among us, the selling stockholders, and the underwriters and may not be indicative of the market price of the Class A common stock after this offering will be subject to significant fluctuations in response to, among other factors, variations in our operating results and market conditions specific to our business.